The Call of the Wild: Summary

 Shortly after, Buck is sold to two French-Canadian dispatchers from the Canadian government, François and Perrault, who take him to Alaska.
 Buck is trained as a sled dog for the Klondike region of Canada.
-In addition to Buck, François and Perrault add ten dogs to their team (Spitz, Dolly, Pike, Jo, Billie, Teek, Koona, Dub, Dave, and Sol-leks).
+In addition to Buck, François and Perrault have ten dogs on their team.
 Buck's teammates teach him how to survive cold winter nights and about pack society.
 Over the next several weeks on the trail, a bitter rivalry develops between Buck and the lead dog, Spitz, a vicious and quarrelsome white husky.
 Buck eventually kills Spitz in a fight and becomes the new lead dog.

 When François and Perrault complete the round-trip of the Yukon Trail in record time, returning to Skagway with their dispatches, they are given new orders from the Canadian government.
 They sell their sled team to a "Scotch half-breed" man, who works in the mail service.
 The dogs must make long, tiring trips, carrying heavy loads to the mining areas.
-While running the trail, Buck seems to have memories of a canine ancestor who has a short-legged "hairy man" companion.
+While running the trail, Buck seems to have memories of a canine ancestor who has a short-legged hairy man as a companion.
 Meanwhile, the weary animals become weak from the hard labor, and the wheel dog, Dave, a morose husky, becomes terminally sick and is eventually shot.

 With the dogs too exhausted and footsore to be of use, the mail carrier sells them to three stampeders from the American Southland (the present-day contiguous United States)—a vain woman named Mercedes, her sheepish husband Charles, and her arrogant brother Hal.
 They lack survival skills for the Northern wilderness, struggle to control the sled, and ignore others' helpful advice—particularly warnings about the dangerous spring melt.
 When told her sled is too heavy, Mercedes dumps out crucial supplies in favor of fashion objects.
 She and Hal foolishly create a team of 14 dogs, believing they will travel faster.
 The dogs are overfed and overworked, then starved when food runs low.
 Most of the dogs die on the trail, leaving only Buck and four other dogs when they pull into the White River.

-The group meets John Thornton, an experienced outdoorsman, who notices the dogs' poor, weakened condition.
+The group meets John Thornton, an experienced outdoorsman, who notices the dogs' poor condition.
 The trio ignores Thornton's warnings about crossing the ice and press onward.
 Exhausted, starving, and sensing the danger ahead, Buck refuses to continue.
-After Hal whips Buck mercilessly, a disgusted and angry Thornton hits him and cuts Buck free.
+After Hal whips Buck mercilessly, Thornton hits him and cuts Buck free.
 The group presses onward with the four remaining dogs, but their weight causes the ice to break and the dogs and humans (along with their sled) to fall into the river and drown.